gjwdyk/Windows-11-VM/Install/README.md

 ![AddHardwareType TrustedPlatformModule](AddHardwareTypeTrustedPlatformModule.png)

-On "Options" tab, and "Advanced" menu, you can change the Firmware Type (i.e. change to `UEFI` and `Secure Boot`), as well as having the Guest to be "Cleaned-Up" after each Guest OS shutdown.
+On "Options" tab, and "Advanced" menu, you can change the Firmware Type (i.e. change to `UEFI` and `Secure Boot`) later on when needed, as well as having the Guest to be "Cleaned-Up" after each Guest OS shutdown.

 ![VirtualMachineSettings OptionsAdvanced](VirtualMachineSettingsOptionsAdvanced.png)